 Keith has worked extensively in theatre and television as director, musical director, arranger and composer.

-His work as musical director and arranger in the West End includes Dreamboats and Petticoats, Good Rockin' Tonite, In The Midnight Hour, Ferry Cross The Mersey, All You Need Is Love Grease and Let The Good Times Roll.
+His work as musical director and arranger in the West End includes Soul Sister, Dreamboats and Petticoats, Good Rockin' Tonite, In The Midnight Hour, Ferry Cross The Mersey, All You Need Is Love Grease and Let The Good Times Roll.

 In 1979 and 1980 Keith continued his relationship with Jack Good, who he'd met on Elvis, as musical director on two series of Oh Boy featuring Joe Brown, Alvin Stardust, Lulu and Shakin' Stevens.
 Following this, with performers he'd met on the series, Keith formed the singing group Wall Street Crash and was their artistic and musical director through three Royal Command Performances and extensive live and television work at home and abroad.
 He left the group in 1984 to further his career in theatre and television but they continued to work, mainly in Europe.

 In the late eighties Keith worked in television, as a musical director and arranger on shows such as Live From Her Majesty's, New Faces, Spitting Image and The Morcambe And Wise Show.
 He continues to work in television but principally as a composer.
 His credits include Winning Lines, How Do They Do That, The Detectives, Talking Telephone Numbers, The Hypnotic World Of Paul McKenna and Auntie's Bloomers and the award winning Who Wants To Be A Millionaire which is broadcast in over 100 countries worldwide.
-The music was used in the Oscar winning movie Slumdog Millionaire and the TV program has become the most successful TV franchise of all time.
-Keith and Matthew Strachan were recently inaugurated into the ASCAP Hall of Fame for the consistent success of the music in the USA over the past ten years.

 Keith devised the John Lennon musical Imagine with Ian Kellgren in 1992 and he co-wrote the musical Baby Love with Richard Harris in 1995.